eclipse-archived/flux/README.md

      - Use context menu 'Flux >> Connect' to connect it to Flux.
      - open a resource in the web-editor at a url like the following: http://localhost:3000/client/html/editor.html#defaultuser/test-project/src/flux/test/Main.java

+## Authentication

+The prototype supports user authentication via github using oauth.
+Some setup is required to make it work.

+### Github Client ID and Secret

+You have to obtain a github client ID and secret [here](https://github.com/settings/applications/new Save these credentials in a file at "node.server/github-secret.json".
+Authentication will then automatically be enabled when you start the server.

+### Authenticating the Web Client

+Open the page at http://localhost:3000/ you should be automatically redirected to github to sign on.
+After that the client will be entering an authenticated session tied to the user-id you logged in as.

+### Authenticating the Eclipse / Java Client

+The Eclipse client currently is not able to use oauth (oauth is more geared towards browser-based applications).
+Instead it uses a github user-id and github "Personal Access Token" to authenticate.
+There no UI yet so you provide these credentials, as system properties when running the Eclipse/Java process.
+For example:

+    -Dflux.user.name=kdvolder
+    -Dflux.user.token=<get-your-own>

+You can generate (and revoke) tokens [here](https://github.com/settings/applications).
+Click the 'Generate New Token' button next to 'Personal Access Tokens'.

 ## Status